“There are as many ways to interact with gender identity as there are people.” ~River Green, Outside In Medical Assistant

 Gender-affirming care is built into all of our health services at Outside In.
 But what is gender-affirming care, and what does it look like at Outside In?

-At Outside In, gender-affirming care means having a medical provider and clinic staff that is supportive, understanding, educated, and respectful when it comes to gender divergent experiences and the different ways an individual can feel, see, and experience their gender.
+At Outside In, gender-affirming care means having a medical provider and clinic staff that is supportive, understanding, educated, and respectful when it comes to gender-expansive experiences and the different ways an individual can feel, see, and experience their gender.
 This can look like making sure we correctly represent a patient’s affirmed name, pronouns, and identity in their chart, so that all staff see the patient as the patient sees themselves.
-We do not require that patients use their legal name, if they do not want to.
+We do not require that patients use their legal name, if they don’t want to.
 We make sure that our staff are familiar with gender variants and are sensitive to how a person may or may not want to talk about their body, their gender, or their experience.

 “There are as many ways to interact with gender identity as there are people.”

-~River Green, Medical Assistant
+~Outside In Medical Assistant

 In Oregon, we have what is called “informed consent” for patients who are interested in gender affirming hormones.
-This means that if a patient is interested in gender affirming hormones, then our providers talk to them about what to expect, what the risks are, what the timeline is for changes, whether changes are reversible, what their future plans are for transition (both social and medical transitions), and confirms that the patient understands and agrees with the treatment.
+This means that if a patient is interested in gender affirming hormones, our providers talk to them about what to expect, what the risks are, what the timeline is for changes, whether changes are reversible, what their future plans are for transition (both social and medical transitions), and confirms that the patient understands and agrees with the treatment.

 Why is gender affirming care important?

 In the mid 1990s, Outside In responded to a growing community need by creating a transgender clinic.
-It started as an evening clinic that often included pizza parties while offering medical supports, social service connections, and community to transgender patients.
+It started as an evening clinic that often included pizza parties while offering medical supports, social service connections, and community for transgender patients.
 Over the years, this clinic evolved based on feedback from patients and our strong commitment to meet the needs of our community.
 Today, gender affirming care is fully integrated into our primary care services, and we offer a wide range of support to hundreds of transgender and gender nonconforming patients each year.

 We never know who may be interested in transgender care.
 Having gender affirming care integrated into our primary care opens that door for everyone.
-By offering a place that is affirming of people’s experiences and identities – it makes health care more accessible.
+By offering a place that is affirming of people’s experiences and identities – it makes healthcare more accessible.
 It means that our patients are able to care for themselves in a way that they otherwise wouldn’t be able to.

 What does gender affirming care look like at Outside In?